Thomas-Barry1/teacherWebApp/README.md

 ng generate component lesson-plan-generator ng generate component quiz-generator": Code to set up the angular project

+### How to add new npm modules to use in components

+- Add them to the "package.json" file
+- Run this to make accessible in files: `npm install -D @types/module`
+- Run this command if you want to save the module as dependency: `npm install module`

 ### Setting up SSL certs:

 - "certbot certonly --webroot -w /usr/local/lsws/Example/html -d webexpansions.com -d www.webexpansions.com -d teach.webexpansions.com" use this to add ssl certificate